 Another situation that may be relevant to your divorce is abandonment as a part of cruel treatment at home.
 For the record, cruelty is another fault ground for divorce.
 I'm interested in talking about this subject from the perspective of your Spouse abandoning you due to their cruel treatment towards you.
 Basically, what if you leave your marriage because your spouse is made it intolerable for you to stay due to their actions.

 this would be an interesting situation to present to a family court.
 You would argue that your spouse effectively abandoned you due to their cruel treatment and therefore forced you to leave the marriage as a result.
-If he or she continues to act cruelly even from afar and fails to support you then this could be a potential claim for abandonment even if you were the one to physically leave your spouse.
-I would work with an experienced family law attorney before attempting to present a situation like this to a court in Texas, however.
+If they continue to act cruelly even from afar and fail to support you, this could be a potential claim for abandonment even if you were the one to leave your spouse physically.
+However, I would work with an experienced family law attorney before attempting to present a situation like this to a court in Texas.

 What constitutes a divorce in Texas?

 What makes it less bizarre, I suppose, is how frequently these situations seemed to arise.
-From what I can tell many people who separate themselves from their spouse physically seemed to believe that a divorce results as a result of his physical separation.
-Maybe the assumption is that once you are physically separate or living in a different residence from your spouse for a certain period that the people involved just assume that their marriage is over.
+From what I can tell, many people who separate themselves from their spouse physically seemed to believe that a divorce results from his physical separation.
+Maybe the assumption is that once you are physically separate or living in a different residence from your spouse for a certain period, the people involved assume that their marriage is over.
 Almost like these folks have entered into a de facto divorce even though no such thing as a Kurd through a court system.

-As I mentioned earlier in today's blog post Texas does not honor legal separations.
+As I mentioned earlier in today's blog post, Texas does not honor legal separations.
 This means that you cannot be legally separated in Texas.
-While it is true that you can live separate from your spouse while you were married this does not do anything to change the nature of your marriage.
-You could be living in Texas and your spouse could be living in Alaska but as long as you are still married it doesn't change a thing.
+While it is true that you can live separately from your spouse while you were married, this does not change the nature of your marriage.
+You could be living in Texas, and your spouse could be living in Alaska, but as long as you are still married, it doesn't change a thing.
 One of you would have to file for divorce in Texas and have the Texas court assumed jurisdiction over your case.
-Otherwise, you will remain married no matter what the circumstances of your case are or how long you have lived separately from your spouse.
+Otherwise, you will remain married no matter the circumstances of your case or how long you have lived separately from your spouse.

 The same would be true for you in an abandonment situation.
 You may feel like you have been taken advantage of by your spouse and that as a result, you have nowhere to turn Anne nothing can be done for you in your situation.
-However, I would tell you that if you want to get divorced you need to file for divorce to get that process started.
-Even if you are unable to locate your spouse at this time you can work with an experienced family law attorney to define him or her.
+However, I would tell you that if you want to get divorced, you need to file for divorce to get that process started.
+Even if you cannot locate your spouse at this time, you can work with an experienced family law attorney to define them.
 By all means, however, do not move on with your life and assume that no legal responsibility would be attached to either of you in the future.